Hitman: Sniper: Development

 Hitman: Sniper is an extension of the Sniper Challenge promotional minigame from Square Enix's 2012 Hitman: Absolution.
 The team also sought to explore the benefits of not having to move a character around an in-game world.
 The game originally designed as a "massive, premium game" for the iPad, with an above-average price point, before it transitioned to a free-to-play concept supported solely by player microtransactions.
 Though the latter remains in the final game, Square Enix ultimately chose to charge players for the final product, between the two concepts.

 Square Enix announced Hitman: Sniper at the 2014 Electronic Entertainment Expo, where a demo was on display.
 The title was originally planned for release in 2014.
-After a long soft launch in Canada, Hitman: Sniper released for iOS and Android platforms on June 4, 2015.
+After a long soft launch in Canada, Hitman: Sniper was released for iOS and Android platforms on June 4, 2015.

 Like a free-to-play game, it continued to receive updates years after its release.
 A free post-launch update in June 2016 added a zombies mode—Death Valley Challenge Mode—wherein the player defends a human against encroaching zombies as he attempts to repair his car.
 The addition has three levels of difficulty and additional weapon upgrades and player achievements.
 Later that year, Square Enix Montréal added a Halloween theme and a limited-edition crossbow weapon with special abilities such as making a target's ghost into the player's ally.